Saab 21R: Conversion programme

 During 1947, SAAB began to receive piston-engined J 21s to convert them to jet propulsion.
 This requiring each aircraft to be extensively modified.
 In all, in over 50 per cent of the airframe, tailplane and wing was changed and, each of them was equipped with a single British-sourced de Havilland Goblin turbojet engine, which replaced the DB 605B and propeller unit.
 It became the Swedish Air Force's first jet aircraft.
 In light of the extensive changes, rebuilt 21s were redesignated J 21R.

 Many changes were made to accommodate the Goblin engine, which had considerably different properties and requirements than the DB 605B engine.
 The horizontal stabilizer had to be raised to clear the jet engine's exhaust, which required that the tail section be redesigned.
 Additionally, to feed the thirsty turbojet, the fuel capacity was increased significantly with additional tanks in the wing centre section and wingtip tanks.
 The fighter's aerodynamics were improved during the rebuild, with a curved windscreen, and a modified wing leading edge.
 Air brakes were added as an additional flap on the outer wing's trailing edge.
-The ejection seat, which was a relatively new innovation, received various improvements that enabled it to eject as higher speeds.
+The ejection seat, which was a relatively new innovation, received various improvements that enabled it to eject at higher speeds.

 The A 21R attack version could now carry 14.5 and 18 cm ground attack rockets installed underneath the wing centre section.
-An alternative external paddan (toad) gun pod could be mounted under the wing centre section instead of the rockets.
-The paddan pod contained eight 8 mm ksp m/22 machine guns with 800 rounds of ammunition per gun.
+An alternative external paddan ("the toad") gunpod could be mounted under the wing centre section instead of the rockets.
+The gunpod contained eight 8 mm ksp m/22 machine guns with 800 rounds of ammunition per two magazines (400 per magazine) feeding each gun with 100 rounds.
 The fire control system allowed all installed guns and all the rockets or the gunpod to be fired at once.

 A production run of 124 aircraft was planned, including four prototypes.
 When F 10 wing had gained experience with the type, it was concluded that all of the aircraft were to be attack aircraft and the production batch was reduced to 64 aircraft.
 Of these, 34 fighters were designated J 21RA, powered by the 1360 kg Goblin 2 engine, or RM1 in Sweden.
 These were later re-designated as A 21RA.
 The remaining 30 were designated A 21RB.
 These were powered by a Swedish-built 1500 kg Goblin 3 or RM1A engine.